 You’ll notice that you’ll have faxing options on the sidebar or when clicking on your document options.
 If you are accustomed to working in Google Docs, this is a rapid method of faxing.
 Just navigate the menu, fill all the necessary fields and that’s it!

 This third method is quick and easy to use, I would recommend it to people who prefer using Docs to edit documents.
-The downside of this approach is that you don’t have many alternatives regarding services, and besides Drive integration, you only get basic faxing capabilities and none of the advanced features found in email to fax services.
+The downside of this approach is that you don’t have many alternatives regarding services, and besides Drive integration, you only get basic capabilities to send online fax and none of the advanced features found in email to fax services.

 Google Drive faxing is somewhat new, so many people are still asking themselves, why should they use this type of technology.
 Here are some strong reasons: